londonmeanswild/museum-experience/_posts/2018-11-08-usability-review.md

 ## Task Review
 Note: As we did usability tests, we realized that our tasks were either too specific and artificial or too vague.
-Therefore, we have decided to update our tasks: 1) curators can get a better understanding of their visitors by having more information about their visitors' behaviors and feelings towards certain exhibits/artwork, and 2) allow curators to communicate directly with visitors by giving them the ability to answer their questions.
+Therefore, we have decided to update our tasks: 1) allow curators to get a better understanding of their visitors by providing more information about visitors' behaviors and feelings towards certain exhibits/artwork, and 2) allow curators to communicate with visitors by giving them the ability to answer questions directly.
 After explaining these tasks to U3, it appears that we have the right combination of a descriptive task that still gives the user enough freedom.

-### Task 1: curators can get a better understanding of their visitors by having more information about their visitors' behaviors and feelings towards certain exhibits/artwork
+### Task 1: allow curators to get a better understanding of their visitors by providing more information about visitors' behaviors and feelings towards certain exhibits/artwork
 The user starts at the home screen.
 ![new home screen](/museum-experience/images/prototyping/final-home.JPG){:height="80%" width="80%"}